travis-ci/docs-travis-ci-com/user/languages/objective-c.md

 ### Xcode 7.3

-Xcode 7.3 Beta is available by adding `osx_image: xcode7.2` to your .travis.yml.
+Xcode 7.3 Beta is available by adding `osx_image: xcode7.3` to your .travis.yml.

-*Note: This is also our first Xcode image on OS X 10.11, as well as having Xcode 7.2.*

 Our Xcode 7.3 Beta images have the following SDKs preinstalled: